kolov/friend-openid-demo/README.md

 # civi Stripped

+#Problem "fixed".
+Authentication was failing because of time sync issue

 A simple application built following the friend-demo.
 It works locally, but throws an error when started on a remote machine: